LeanneTN/d2l_torch/Readme.md

 This repo is used as the notebook during my learning experience of PyTorch and code in deep learning

+The content in the repo is divided into three parts:
+- d2l: code in the book [Dive into Deep Learning](https://d2l.ai/) and some practice programming by myself
+- GNN: code to build up different types of GNNs, which lacks in the book d2l
+- KG: code to construct *Knowledge Graph*

 **Star or Fork this program if you like it**

 ### requirements